quorten/quorten-blog1/_posts/2019-12-27-rpi4-desktop-pc.md

 correctly, blah blah blah.

-The lack of proper vsync in video playback in Chromium and on the X11 desktop in general is a considerable nuisance, but 3D performance in Blender for basic untextured polygon geometry is excellent.
+The lack of proper vsync in video playback in Chromium and on the X11 desktop in general is a considerable nuisance.
+3D performance in Blender for basic untextured polygon geometry is good, but more geometry and textures quickly becomes slower than expected.
 There is, of course, much more work that needs to be done on the 3D drivers to take the Pi 4 to its full potential.
 Video playback, likewise, is a bit slower and more jerky than expected, and Stellarium performance is